Jacobs Online

 W = I2R or W = VI

 A transformer is usually rated in watts or volt amps.
 For small transformers, they are essentially the same and interchangeable.
 You need to know the power required for your heated wire so you know what size transformer will be required.
 To calculate that, you first decide what gauge wire you will use and find the ohms per foot resistance of that wire.
 For example, 26 gauge wire has a resistance of 2.67 ohms per foot.
-If you are using the wire to cut foam with, the normal temperature desired is 600F.
-To allow some flexibility in temperature, figure 800F (you can always turn it down if you have a variable voltage supply).
+If you are using the wire to cut foam with, a good rule of thumb is to heat the wire to just before it starts turning red which means just below 1112F or 600C.
+1000F is a good initial target temperature.
+If you are using a dimmer or a variable voltage supply, you can turn the voltage up until you can just barely see it turning red and then turn it down a bit.
 You also need to know the length of the wire.
 Lets say you will use 2 feet.
 Now you can calculate the resistance, voltage, and power requirements.

 I = current in amps